flobbe9/UsefulStuff/WildJavaStuff.md

     /**
-     * Cors config to inject in security filter chain */ private CorsConfigurationSource corsConfigurationSource() {
+     * Cors config to inject in security filter chain.
+     * Use this if spring security is used.
+     */
+    private CorsConfigurationSource corsConfigurationSource() {